danielsauter/rapid-android-development/networking.md

 By the end of this chapter, you’ll be able to send data between computers and Androids within a Wi-Fi network.
 You will be able to write real-time interactive apps running on multiple devices that take advantage of the high bandwidth offered by a Wi-Fi network.
 This can be useful, for example, to inventory stock in a retail store, monitor a patient, view data from a home security or automation system, or participate in a multiplayer game.

 There are four ways to connect devices without sending data over the Internet: Wi-Fi, Wi-Fi Direct, Bluetooth, and near field communication (`NFC`), listed in decreasing order in terms of connection distance, power consumption, and speed.
-We will cover peer-to-peer networking, to which Wi-Fi Direct and Bluetooth belong, in the next chapter, called <!--ref linkend="chp.p2p-->, and cover NFC in the following one, called <!--ref linkend="chp.nfc-->.
+We will cover peer-to-peer networking, to which Wi-Fi Direct and Bluetooth belong, in the next chapter, called {{ book.chapter7 }}, and cover NFC in the following one, called {{ book.chapter8 }}.

 We’ll start this chapter by creating an app that exchanges data between an Android device and a desktop PC using the Open Sound Control (`OSC`) networking format.
 Then we’ll build a collaborative drawing app, where we use the Wi-Fi network to share a drawing canvas between two Android devices.
 As the final project for this chapter, we’ll create a game for two players using the accelerometer on each device to control the tilt of a shared playing surface with two balls in play.
 Local Wi-Fi networks offer us the bandwidth and response time we need for multiplayer games while freeing us from worry about data plans and transmission quotas.